 On day 5 post birth, your midwife will usually do your baby's newborn blood spot test.
 This is a small prick to the baby's heel and blood is placed on some special paper to be tested.
 It tests for 9 rare but serious health conditions.

 By the time of the new birth visit health visitors do, most babies will have had their heel prick test.
 You may have had the results of this or the health visitor may be able to tell you them if they are on your child’s health record.
 If you haven’t heard anything by 4 weeks, call us.

 We’ll give you information about your baby’s immunisations schedule and these can be booked at your doctor’s surgery.
 We recommend you get your baby registered with your GP.

 We look at your baby's skin, as some baby’s are jaundiced (have a yellow tinge to their skin) or can have some dry skin.
 Jaundice usually goes without needing treatment and can last longer in breastfed babies.
 If your baby has jaundice ensure you feed them frequently and discuss with a health professional.

 You may notice your baby has some areas of dry skin.
 Dry skin is common in baby's as their skin adjusts from being in the outside world.
 It usually flakes off and does not need any products, like moisturiser on it.
 If you feel your baby does need something for their skin, discuss it with a health professional who will be able to advise you.

-If you notice your child has a birthmark we encourage you to speak to your midwife about this and ensure they document it in the Red Book.
-This is because there is a strict procedure health visitors have to follow if they observe a undocumented birthmark.
+If you notice your child has a mark (birth mark) following birth, we encourage you to speak to your midwife about this and ensure they document it in the Red Book.

 We will ask if your baby's umbilical cord is off and if the area appears healthy.
 If you have any concerns about this speak to a health professional.